GitauHarrison/notes/02_django/03_templates.md

 </body>
 ```

 Our unique page's content will be in a column whose size uses Bootstrap's class `col-md-8`.
-I have added a sidebar section to allow for quick navigations in the blog.
+I have added a sidebar section to allow for quick navigation in the blog.

 ### Adding Custom Styles

-Django allows us to create our own styles.
+Django allows us to create our styles.
 This is achieved by adding a CSS file, such as `main.css`, in a `static` directory in our `blog` application.
 The `static` directory lives in the root directory of our `blog` app.

 ```python
 (venv)$ mkdir blog/static && cd blog/static